couchbase/query/docs/n1ql-logic.md

-N1QL aims to be more streamlined than other database procedural languages by treating prepared statements, cursors, ranges (and possibly functions) as first-class data types that can be used in expressions, assignments, function calls, etc.  This minimizes the need for special syntax.
+N1QL aims to be more streamlined than other database procedural languages by treating prepared statements, cursors, ranges (and possibly functions) as first-class data types that can be used in expressions, assignments, function calls, etc.  This reduces the need for special syntax.

 ## Termination